arclanguage/arclanguage.github.io/tut-anarki.md

 What this macro says is that whenever the expression (foo) occurs in your code, it shouldn't be evaluated in the normal way like a function call.
-Instead it should be replaced by the result of evaluating the body of the macro definition, (list '+ 1 2).
+Instead, it should be replaced by the result of evaluating the body of the macro definition, (list '+ 1 2).
 This is called the "expansion" of the macro call.